Ichoran/pika-mirror/README.md

 Pika will be listening to keyboard input while it works.
 If you want to abort a run and have it save its partial progress, type `stop` at the command-line and it will stop when it is convenient to do so.

-Once Pika has understood a directory, it can back it up / mirror it.
+Once Pika has understood a directory, it can mirror it.
 You can tell it

 ```bash
 scala -jar Pika.jar mirror foo/baz as tybble into bar/quux